showlab/Show-o/show-o2/README.md

 </div>

 ## News
-* **[2025-06-25]** We thank team [OneIG-Bench](https://github.com/OneIG-Bench/OneIG-Benchmark) evaluate Show-o2 models on their new benchmark, in which our models achieve leading performance in terms of Alignment and Reasoning metrics.
+* **[2025-06-25]** We thank team [OneIG-Bench](https://github.com/OneIG-Bench/OneIG-Benchmark) for evaluating Show-o2 models on their new benchmark, in which our models have achieved leading performance in terms of Alignment and Reasoning metrics.

 <img src="docs/OnelG-Bench.jpg" width="800">